logiqai/helm-charts/README.md

 This will create a namespace **`logiq`** where we will deploy the LOGIQ Log Insights stack.

-{% hint style="info" %}
-If you choose a different name for the namespace, please remember to use the same namespace for the remainder of the steps
+**If you choose a different name for the namespace, please remember to use the same namespace for the remainder of the steps.**
-{% endhint %}

 ## 2. Install LOGIQ